DanielTempleUK/ProjectEuler/README.md

 [Achieved level 3 by completing the first 75 problems.
 Very happy!](http://projecteuler.net/profile/DanTempleUK.png)

-Solving the problems it numerical order, I'm finding some of these problems are really hard, and some are super easy.
+Solving the problems in numerical order, I'm finding some of these problems are really hard, and some are super easy.
 It's a bizarre mixed bag, but it does keep it enjoyable and challenging.

 I just solved a problem that less than 9000 people have solved! =D